Check for Lice Nits

 - 3This is the phase where the nymphs are finally mature enough to produce and lay eggs.
 Once they are sexually mature, they can lay four to 10 eggs every day.
 The life of adult head lice lasts about 28 days.
 Don't panic, but about 280 lice eggs could be laid by one mature female before she dies.Adult phase.

 How to Check for Head Lice, Nits, and Eggs

 You can tell if there is a head lice infestation when the suspected host itches all the time.
 Oftentimes, children scratch their heads, nape, or behind the ears.
-Red bumps or small wounds could also be present in these areas.
+Red bumps or small wounds might also be present in these areas.
 Once you notice itching or bumps, immediately check your child's head.
 There could already be a head lice outbreak in their school.
-You can check for head lice, nits, and eggs through the following steps:
+You can check for head lice, nits, and eggs by using the following steps:

 - Repeat the combing process to make sure every area is dealt with.

 This only takes about 3-5 minutes, depending on the hair's thickness.
 This is not effective for treating lice, only detecting it.

 - 1Use an ordinary comb to untangle and straighten dry hair.

 - 2Use the detection comb as soon as the tangles are removed.

 - 3Do this about three to four times before combing the next area.Start combing from the hair base to the hair tips.